 The studios now have the use of a new automated playout system called Myriad v.4 and a brand new computer network, at a total cost of over £4,000.
 This software programme means that we can continue to entertain our patients even when there is nobody in the studios and to set automated schedules for months ahead.

 Of course, Radio Lonsdale has to provide continuous entertainment for patients even in the silent hours when they are unable to sleep.
-Therefore we recently purchased a device called a ‘Guard Dog’.
+Therefore we purchased a device called a ‘Guard Dog’.
 No we have not gone bonkers and they don’t allow pets in Furness General Hospital!
 Our ‘dog’ monitors the sound output from the main studio and automatically switches to the second studio in the event of a loss of output, for whatever reason.
 In the unlikely event of a further studio failure the ‘dog’ switches to a long playing CD player.
 We can also switch manually between both studios for sports coverage or outside broadcasts.
+In addition our clever ‘dog’ can send an alarm text to any smart phone, so that the engineering team can access our systems via Teamviewer software, and reset 99% of faults from home.

 Separate cases are permanently set up for both sports and concerts, meaning that our presenters just have to pick up the correct case!
-Sports commentators use our excellent Beyer-Dynamic DT108 headsets.
+Sports commentators use our excellent Coles 4104 Lip Microphones with Beyer-Dynamic DT100 headphones.
+All of the ear pads on the headphones have been replaced with the soft cotton pads.

 We occasionally provide PA set ups for events such as the NHS tent at the Westmorland Show.
 Our new Behringer I-Nuke 6000 amplifier can provide a total of 6000 Watts of power if required, more than enough for most small events!
 We have a second, older & much heavier, Peavey amplifier as a back up if a larger spread of sound is needed.